 - Read More: Best Valorant Agents: Every character ranked

 Naomi Yang has featured in TV series and movies before, but Valorant is her first appearance in a video game.
 She’s set to appear in the Wolfe TV series later in 2021.

 The thick accent you hear from the Australian eco-warrior?
 That belongs to Miranda O’Hare.
-Her popularity has boomed since jumping on Valorant, with many fans hitting her up on Tiktok for some hotly requested voice lines.
+Her popularity has boomed since jumping on Valorant, with many fans hitting her up on TikTok for some hotly requested voice lines.
 She even streams on occasion!

-Like most Australian actors, O’Hare appeared at some time on popular soap opera Home and Away before making the jump to America.
+Like most Australian actors, O’Hare appeared at some time on the popular soap opera Home and Away before making the jump to America.